-Cognate Courses: MATH191 or 195, 192, 240, 286; CHEM131 This major is available only to those who are obtaining secondary teacher certification.
-Pending approval for certification by the state of Michigan.
+Cognate Courses: MATH191 or 195, 192, 240, 286; CHEM131; BIOL165.

+This major is available only to those who are obtaining secondary teacher certification.
+Program is certified by the Michigan Department of Education.
+Accreditation by the National Science Teachers Association is pending.